praveek/launch.en/help/extension-dev/submit/access.md

 ## Assign Users to the Product Profile

 Notice that the Product Profile shows zero for Entitled Users and Admins.
-Click the name of the Product Profile you created (Adobe Lunch in our example):
+Select the name of the Product Profile you created (Adobe Lunch in our example):

 ![](../images/getting-started/admin-console-profiles-add-user.jpg)

-Click on the Users tab, then you can add users by clicking the blue Add User link:
+Select the Users tab, then you can add users by selecting the blue Add User link:

 ![](../images/getting-started/admin-console-add-launch-user.jpg)